Martin Shkreli

-Martin Shkreli (/ˈʃkrɛli/; born March 17, 1983) is an American investor, fintech software developer, YouTuber, and former biotech founder and hedge fund manager.
+Martin Shkreli (/ˈʃkrɛli/; born March 17, 1983) is an American investor and businessman.
 Shkreli is the co-founder of the hedge funds Elea Capital, MSMB Capital Management, and MSMB Healthcare, the co-founder and former CEO of pharmaceutical firms Retrophin and Turing Pharmaceuticals, and the former CEO of start-up software company Gödel Systems, which he founded in August 2016.